Goldielockz30/tech201_virtualisation/README.md

 - Virtual Machine - This is the environment we will create so we can work in a standardised environment.
   Hyper v can cause a problem (This needs to change in the turn windows features on or off, recommend turning hyper - v off, but keep on/checked virtual machine platform and windows hypervisor platform )

-- Developer - This is the reason we are creating this environment, to standardise the environments for us and the developers.
+- Developer - The reason we are creating this environment, is to standardise the environments for us and the developers.